 Zoey’s mom and I are using Montessori toilet learning.
 Zoey knows how to use the toilet, and I keep a book basket with toileting books available for her.
 I read to her whenever she asks to use the potty.
 Zoey does that at least once most days that she’s at my house, but I don’t worry about it if she doesn’t.
 We’re allowing Zoey to become comfortable using the toilet at her own time table.
 We do plan to make a more focused effort when Zoey is 2 1/2 so she’s ready to attend Montessori school that fall.

-As far as our toilet learning system, a stand-alone potty or attached potty seat is personal preference.
+For a toilet-learning system, I consider a stand-alone potty or attached potty seat a personal preference.
+Of course, some toddlers have a definite preference.
 I’ve never liked the idea of having to clean out stand-alone potty chairs, so I’ve always used an attached potty seat.
-I also used the Squatty Potty as the stepstool.
+I’m using a Squatty Potty as the stepstool, but you might prefer different kind.

 Zoey and I both love the Little Partners 3-in-1 Growing Step Stool.
 I have it set up near the cold-water faucet.
 Zoey is able to reach the faucet, soap, and hand towel to complete here handwashing independently.